On the central limit question for strictly stationary, reversible Markov chains: The bounded case again --- very sharp mixing rates

 Those counterexamples violate the conclusion --- and hence also the mixing-rate assumption --- of Theorem \ref{thm4.1}.
 However, some of them --- for example, one with $q(u) \equiv 1$ and $h(n) = n^{-1}(\log n)^{-1}$ (for $n \geq 2$) there --- still satisfy the hypothesis of Theorem \ref{thm4.2}, and their partial sums will therefore, when normalized as in Theorem \ref{thm4.2}, converge to $N(0,1)$ in distribution.

-(C) In its own way, Theorem \ref {thm4.2} is extremely sharp, practically at the borderline.
-That was shown with a class of counterexamples --- again, strictly stationary, non-Markovian sequences --- in [\cite {ref-journal-Bradley1997}, Theorem 3, with $q(u) \equiv 1$ and $h(n) = n^{-1}$ there], satisfying (a) and (b) in Theorem \ref{thm4.2} as well as $\alpha(n) \leq \beta(n) \leq n^{-1}$ for all $n \in \bbN$, and having the weird property (adapted from the construction of Herrndorf \cite {ref-journal-Herrndorf}) that $\inf_{n \in \bbN} P(\, \sum_{k=1}^nX_k = 0) > 0$.
+(C) In its own way, Theorem \ref {thm4.2} is very sharp.
+That was shown with a class of counterexamples --- again, strictly stationary, non-Markovian sequences --- in [\cite {ref-journal-Bradley1997}, Theorem 3, with $q(u) \equiv 1$ and $h(n) = n^{-1}$ there], satisfying (a) and (b) in Theorem \ref{thm4.2} as well as $\alpha(n) \leq \beta(n) \leq n^{-1}$ for all $n \in \N$, and having the weird property (adapted from the construction of Herrndorf \cite {ref-journal-Herrndorf}) that $\inf_{n \in \N} P(\, \sum_{k=1}^nX_k = 0) > 0$.
+(But see also Remark \ref{rem4.6} below.)

-(D) Theorem \ref {thm4.4} below will show that even for strictly stationary, countable-state, reversible Markov chains, Theorem \ref {thm4.2} is still very sharp.
-The mixing rate property declared in Theorem \ref {thm4.4} below is very close to the rate $O(n^{-1})$ fulfilled in the counterexamples alluded to in comment (C) above [as the numbers $g_n,\, n \in \N$ in Theorem \ref{thm4.4} can be taken to diverge to $\infty$ arbitrarily slowly].\ \ Remark \ref {rem3.5}(A) regarding redundancy applies here. \end{remark}
+(D) Theorem \ref {thm4.4} below will show that even for strictly stationary, countable-state, reversible Markov chains, Theorem \ref {thm4.2} is still quite sharp.
+The mixing rate property declared in Theorem \ref {thm4.4} below is very close to the rate $O(n^{-1})$ fulfilled in the counterexamples alluded to in comment (C) above [since the numbers $g_n,\, n \in \N$ in Theorem \ref{thm4.4} can be taken to diverge to $\infty$ arbitrarily slowly].\ \ Remark \ref {rem3.5}(A) regarding redundancy applies here. \end{remark}